 Tip 4: Prepare Your Content

-Most design agencies will have a tried and tested process for teasing out this vital information and make gathering it all together in a usable form as painless as possible.
+Most design agencies will have a process for teasing out and collating this vital information.
 But there’s no getting away from the fact that even relatively simple sites often require a lot of new content writing.
 Being prepared for this and getting ahead of the game by thinking about your content right from the start can really help keep your project on track.

 Tip 5: Have fun!

 Perhaps this last tip is the most important of all.
 Designing a new website should be fun!
 We love working with new people in different industries, solving the unique challenges that their projects present.
 We find that as long as everyone involved communicates honestly, constructively and often during the project it can be a truly rewarding, creative experience for all.

 Sign up for our latest knowledge base articles delivered direct to your inbox.